Get

 Domestic Shorthair VS American Shorthair

-Both breeds come in a huge variety of colors and markings, so you’ll be spoiled for choice when it comes to choosing your new cat.
-American Shorthairs are slightly larger, but both breeds are muscular and powerful cats.
+Both come in a huge variety of colors and markings, so you’ll be spoiled for choice when it comes to choosing your new cat.
+American Shorthairs are slightly larger and more muscular, while the Domestic Shorthairs’ looks vary greatly depending on their origin, parent breeds, and heritage.

 divider cats oct 2024